-So, what constitutes a “normal” bowel movement?
+What's a healthy bowel movement?

 Type 1: Separate hard lumps, like nuts

-These stools lack a normal amorphous quality, because bacteria are missing and there is nothing to retain water.
+These stools are not soft and squishy, because bacteria are missing and there is nothing to retain water.
 The lumps are hard and abrasive, the typical diameter ranges from 1 to 2 cm (0.4–0.8”), and they’re painful to pass, because the lumps are hard and scratchy.

 Type 2: Sausage-like but lumpy